-To some extent, I try to assess the implementation of my PuMP Blueprint Workshop customers through a random sample of participants.
-I interview them and also try to see some of their filled-in PuMP templates, but it only reveals a little snapshot of their application of what they learn.
+To some extent, I try to assess the implementation of my PuMP Blueprint Workshop customers through research of a random sample of participants, and through the PuMP Pilot implementation dashboard in the PuMP Community Website.

 For a manager or supervisor, it’s easier to find out if the learning is being applied back at work.
 But it does require you set up an implementation plan of some kind and monitor it regularly to not only check if behaviours are changing as a result of the training, but also to keep it top of mind, to facilitate the new behaviours to become new habits.

 LEVEL 4: Business Impact